GabeStah/Airbrake.io/Copy/Language Page Rewrites/PHP/text.md

 }
 ```

-Now this particular exception occurrence, when reported through the `Airbrake.io` dashboard, will include the extra `context` content we provided, in addition to the basic information generated by `Airbrake-PHP`, as seen below:
+Now this particular exception occurrence, when reported through the `Airbrake` dashboard, will include the extra `context` content we provided, in addition to the basic information generated by `Airbrake-PHP`, as seen below:

 ```json
 {